iqbal-lab-org/paper_gramtools_nesting/README.rst

     # Download container:
     TODO
-    # Or build container directly; this should take ~30 minutes
+    # It is possible to build the container directly; this should take ~30 minutes:
     # sudo singularity build container/built/singu.sif container/singu_def.def

 Obtain the input data::